All Episodes

 Well, we do.

-We do, under the guise of tolerance and fairness.
+We do under the guise of tolerance and fairness.

-But let's not forget I remember this ticked me off, too.
+But let's not forget, I remember this ticked me off, too.

 It really ticked me off.

-And it was, I think six months or so after his appearance at the National Prayer Breakfast where he had publicly stated his problems with Obamacare and had explained what he would do.
+And it was, I think, six months or so after his appearance at the National Prayer Breakfast, where he had publicly stated his problems with Obamacare and had explained what he would do.

 We don't want him here.

-We don't he said, okay, all right.
+And he said, okay, all right.

-Because that was that was giving into the mob.
+Because that was giving into the mob.

-Uh that ticked me off.
+That ticked me off.

-But he said, look, if they don't want me here, then I don't want to be the one to ruin their their commencement.
+But he said, look, if they don't want me here, then I don't want to be the one to ruin their commencement.

 Okay, fine, then we won't have them here.

-I let me grab one more quickly.
+Let me grab one more quickly.

-Jacob in uh in Raleigh, North Carolina.
+Jacob in Raleigh, North Carolina.

 Hi, great to have you on the program.

-Um, but I was calling about I'm a uh lawyer, and I went to law school and was a charter member of the class, uh charter member of the school, founding member, and I got an email a while back from the uh administration saying there had been a bias incident on campus.
+But I was calling about, I'm a lawyer, and I went to law school and was a charter member of the class, charter member of the school, founding member.

-One incident, and it blew the school up.
+Right, but you have one incident, and it blew the school up.

 Nearly 70% of Americans think Hillary Clinton acted unethically or illegally in her private email server.